kennethlarotyamat/project16/media/text/translationFiles/rds1.md

 grove where an ambience of love floats above the aromas of the foliage of Spring.

+A bird flies from tree to tree and greets you, and your face, blushing and as beautiful as the dawn

 *       *       *       *       *